 3. Remember abuse doesn’t determine your self-worth

+Their abuse is a result of having a narcissistic personality disorder.
 Many people who have experienced abuse have made the mistake of letting the abuse or their abusers determine their self-worth.

 Trauma bonding is formed because of the intense emotional experiences usually with a toxic person.
 Because of the trauma bond, we are emotionally imprisoned.
 Strengthened by intermittent reinforcements such as periodic love bombing.